Ishika-tyagi/Ishika-tyagi/README.md

   - ✔️ Certification in Cybersecurity (by Cisco)
   - ✔️ Certification in Cloud Security (by CCSK Foundation)
   - ✔️ Certification in Packet Tracing (by Cisco)
+  - ✔️ MySQL Certification (by GUVI)
+  - ✔️ Java Certification (by Infosys Springboard)

 ---